 Instructions

-- Bring the water to a boil over medium-high heat, skimming off any foam that floats to the surface.
-Cover the Dutch oven with the lid and carefully transfer it to the oven.
-Braise for 3 ½ hours or until the corned beef is very tender.
+- Bring the water to a boil over medium-high heat on the stove, skimming off any foam that rises to the surface.
+Once boiling, cover the Dutch oven with the lid and transfer it to the preheated oven.
+Let the corned beef cook for about 3 ½ hours or until it's very tender.

 Notes